apify/apify-docs/docs/storage/dataset.md

 The same applies for the [Apify API](#apify-api) - you can use [the same endpoints](#apify-api) as you would normally.

-[See the Storage overview](https://docs.apify.com/storage/#sharing-storages-between-runs) for more information on sharing storages between runs.
+[See the Storage overview](https://docs.apify.com/storage/#sharing-storages-between-runs) for details on sharing storages between runs.

 ## [](#limits) Limits